csana23/mobilprog/README.md

 # MOBILPROG
-Source code for this year's mobilprog class.
+Source code and documentation for this year's mobilprog class.